Healthy Homes Assessment Kotemaori

 Kotemaori Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory for all Kotemaori and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is compulsory for all Kotemaori and New Zealand rental homes where it is reasonably practicable to put in.

 Starting 1 July 2021

-• Private landlords and property managers must make sure their rental properties comply according to Healthy Homes Standard within 90 days of any renewal, new or a change in tenancy.
+• Private landlords and property managers are required to make sure their rental properties conform according to Healthy Homes Standard within 90 days of any new, renewed , or altered lease.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Beginning 1 July 2023

-• All homes rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All households which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes